ajonnavittula/image_segmentation/README.md

 ## ROME 2.0 Instance Segmentation

-This repository contains the instance segmentation network architecture and training loop for ROME 2.0
+This repository contains the instance segmentation network architecture and training loop that uses detectron2

 #### TODO
-- Replace with ABB specific model download links and instructions
+-

 ## Installation